analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 ### Developing with Visual Studio Code

-The MaximSDK includes Visual Studio Code (“VS Code”) support via the [VSCode-Maxim](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim) project.
+The Microcontroller SDK includes Visual Studio Code (“VS Code”) support via the [VSCode-Maxim](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim) project.

 All MAX78002 example projects come “out of the box” with the latest VSCode-Maxim project files and documentation.
 These can be found in the `.vscode` folder inside each example.
 The example projects all come pre-configured for the MAX78002EVKIT by default.
 However, some basic one-time setup is required for Visual Studio Code: